Karmaveer Bhaurao Patil College

 The college offers 3 year Bachelor's and 2 year master's degrees in the fields of Arts, Science, and Commerce.
-It also has a junior college XI and XII (+2 level) which offers Higher Secondary course in Arts, Commerce and Science streams under Maharashtra State Board of Secondary and Higher Secondary Education.
+It also has a junior college XI and XII (+2 level) which offers Higher Secondary courses in Arts, Commerce, and Science streams under Maharashtra State Board of Secondary and Higher Secondary Education.

 Apart from the Mumbai University courses the college also runs following courses: